phikill/dxwj/README.md

   java class library only.

-Each of the above three batch files create the (COMPILED\java\dxwj.jar) file after compilation.
+Each of the above three batch files create the (dxwj.jar) file in COMPILED/java folder after compilation.
 ___
 >```clean.bat``` :